 Activists from around the globe honour victims of museum attack last week that left 21 people, mostly tourists, dead.

-Set on the campus of El Manar University in the capital Tunis, WSF participants are milling about the stalls, tents, workshops and seminars debating the key issues of our times and how to achieve social justice at local, national, regional and international levels.
+Set on the campus of El Manar University in the capital Tunis, thousands of participants were milling among tents, stalls, workshops and seminars debating about key issues of our times and how to achieve social justice at local, national, regional and international levels.

 The event provided mosaic of youth and labour unions, environmental and peace associations, as well as various communities and activists from across the globe.
 It offered a space to put forward alternative ideas for a better society based on the principles of equality, reciprocity and solidarity.

 More than 200 cultural activities were on display in Tunis as part of the event.
 They include exhibitions, alternative media fair, film screenings, street performances and music concerts.

 Text by Ahmed El Amraoui; Photos by Rabii Kalboussi